Marcus Easley

-Marcus Landon Easley (born November 2, 1987) is a former American football wide receiver and special teamer.
-He was drafted by the Buffalo Bills in the fourth round of the 2010 NFL Draft.
-He played college football at Connecticut and graduated from Frank Scott Bunnell High School in Stratford, Connecticut in 2005.
+Marcus Landon Easley (born November 2, 1987) is an American former professional football player who was a wide receiver and special teamer for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Connecticut Huskies and was selected by the Buffalo Bills in the fourth round of the 2010 NFL draft.

 College career

-Easley was recruited out of Bunnell High School and was offered an academic scholarship to the University of Connecticut.
+A graduate of Frank Scott Bunnell High School in Stratford, Connecticut, in 2005, Easley was offered an academic scholarship to the University of Connecticut.
 He didn't end up receiving the scholarship, but was accepted to the school.
 He joined the UConn football team as a walk-on player, but didn't play until his sophomore year, when he played in 10 games, primarily on special teams and as a backup wide receiver.
 On September 8, 2007, he posted his first and only catch for the season, a 10-yard gain against Maine.
 In his junior year he saw action in 12 games, starting 4 of them, and ended the season with 4 catches for 94 yards.
 As a senior he played in all 13 games, starting 7 of them, and leading the team with 48 catches for 893 yards and 8 touchdowns.
 He scored his first touchdown on October 10, 2009, against Pitt.
 On October 24, 2009, Easley posted a career-high 157 receiving yards in a 28–24 loss at West Virginia.
 He had a career-high 8 catches on December 5 in a 29–27 home win against South Florida.
 Following the season, he was invited to the 2010 Texas vs The Nation all-star game.

 He ended his college career with 53 receptions for 997 yards and 8 touchdowns.